THE JORDAN PHENOMENON

 June 15, 1998

-A discussion of Michael Jordan's dominance on and off the court.
+A background report on Michael Jordan's dominance on and off the court.

 Browse the NewsHour's coverage of the sports.